klausleme/klausleme/README.md

 ---

 ## 🌱 About Me
-- 🔭 I’m currently working on **personal projects with Linux servers and cloud environments**
+- 🔭 I’m currently working on **personal projects with Linux servers and cloud environments**.
-- 🌱 I’m currently learning **advanced concepts in energy engineering and cloud-native technologies**
+- 🌱 I’m currently learning **advanced concepts in energy engineering and cloud-native technologies**.
-- 👯 I’m looking to collaborate on **open-source projects related to cloud, DevOps, or energy tech**
+- 👯 I’m looking to collaborate on **open-source projects related to cloud and DevOps**.
-- 🤔 I’m looking for help with **exploring integrations between energy systems and cloud computing**
+- 🤔 I’m looking for help with **exploring integrations between energy systems and cloud computing**.
-- 💬 Ask me about **Linux, Docker, Oracle Cloud, AWS, or DIY tech setups**
+- 💬 Ask me about **Linux, Docker, Oracle Cloud, AWS, or DIY tech setups**.
 - 📫 How to reach me: **[GitHub Profile](https://github.com/klausleme)**

 ---